The transition from Formby pinewoods to beach and dunes

 Cycle the Sefton Coast

-The Trans Pennine Trail runs along the Sefton Coast and is cycle-friendly.
-You can ride between Southport and Formby without touching a main road — it's flat, largely traffic-free, and takes you through some genuinely pretty coastal scenery.
+The Trans Pennine Trail runs along the coast and is cycle-friendly.
+Southport to Formby without touching a main road: flat, largely traffic-free, and genuinely pretty.
 Good for families with older children who can manage a few miles.

-• The coastal path sections can be sandy — wide tyres better than skinny ones
+• โ†’Coastal sections can be sandy: wide tyres better

 Full guide